 After months of drifting the infant halibut are deposited in shallow coastal waters along the western Gulf of Alaska from Kodiak to the Bering Sea.
 These waters are rich with nutrients and the halibut will spend from 3 to 7 years feeding in these “nurseries” before beginning to migrate back in a clockwise or southeast direction compensating for the northwest larvae drift.
 Although most of the juvenile halibut which will spend the rest of their lives in Southeast Alaska complete this migration by the time they are 8 years old, “adult” halibut ranging 8 to 18 years continue to migrate from the western to the eastern Gulf of Alaska at the rate of about 6% per year.
 Halibut are highly migratory and will travel for 100’s of miles.
 According to IPHC reports, halibut tagged in the Bering Sea have been caught 2,000 miles away off the coast of Oregon.

-Most female halibut are sexually mature at about 10 to 12 years and males mature at about 7 or 8 years of age.
+Most female halibut are sexually mature at about 10-12 years and males mature at about seven or eight years of age.
 Once mature, halibut migrate seasonally between the offshore, deep water spawning beds and near shore summer feeding grounds.
 The halibut will move into shallow waters in the summer feeding on schools of cod, herring, salmon and anything else they can fit in their mouth.
 The summer migration and subsequent feeding frenzy provides an excellent opportunity for sportsmen to hook up with these prized fish.

 Around September or October, halibut will begin their migration back out to deep water to spawn.
 Most spawning activity occurs between December and February.